Power Supplies deliver electric power to a device or circuit (Electrical Load

 - Another negative is the electromagnetic interference (EMI) noise.
 Better switch mode power supplies do a better job in combating EMI noise.

-Look for common power supply protections in the specifications.
+.
 They will protect the power supply and the load being connected.

 - Over current